 “The market’s momentum is decidedly upward,” David Sowerby, a Bloomfield Hills, Michigan-based portfolio manager at Loomis Sayles & Co., which oversees about $160 billion, said in a phone interview.
 “The decline that we’ve had is normal after the run-up in stocks.
 The better economic news is winning a tug- of-war with any concerns about the economy.”

 U.S. stocks followed global equities lower earlier after S&P said Greece may have to restructure its debt again and lower-than-forecast profits fueled concern China’s growth is slowing.

-Alcoa Inc., Caterpillar Inc. (CAT) and Coca-Cola Co. climbed more than 1.5 percent for the biggest gains in the Dow.
+Alcoa Inc., Caterpillar Inc. (CAT:US) and Coca-Cola Co. climbed more than 1.5 percent for the biggest gains in the Dow.
 Red Hat Inc. surged 20 percent to a 12-year high of $61.43 after profit and sales topped projections.
 Aetna Inc. and Cigna Corp.
-(CI) added at least 4 percent as investors speculated the U.S. Supreme Court will overturn aspects of the Affordable Care Act, benefitting the health-insurance industry.
+(CI:US) added at least 4 percent as investors speculated the U.S. Supreme Court will overturn aspects of the Affordable Care Act, benefitting the health-insurance industry.

 The S&P 500 has retreated for three straight days after reaching an almost four-year high on March 26.
 The index will likely remain stuck in the 500-point range where it’s been four- fifths of the time since 2000 until the Federal Reserve allows interest rates to rise, according to Piper Jaffray Cos.